Home / MCP / GitHub MCP Server

 list_pull_requests

-List pull requests for a repository with optional filtering by base, head, state, and other fields.
+List pull requests for a repository with optional filters for base, head, state, and pagination.

 get_latest_release